chemoelectric/epr-simulation/README.md

 Thus a problem in ‘quantum’ physics can be converted to, say, a problem about Girl Scouts delivering cookies to their customers, or a problem about radio signals, or a problem about abstract symbols.
-The new problem may be a contrived one, but the conversion ''can'' be done.
-Also, any method used to solve the problem ''must'' arrive at the same result as does quantum mechanics, if the solution by quantum mechanics were itself correct.
+The new problem may be a contrived one, but the conversion *can* be done.
+Also, any method used to solve the problem *must* arrive at the same result as does quantum mechanics, if the solution by quantum mechanics were itself correct.